ajs-voices/clandestine-providence-ascendant-1/manuscript/065-leader-of-the-pack.md

 ## Leader of the Pack

-The Shaffer family and Bret's son, Jordan slept with Raf, Jo and myself that night, all curled around each other in what I can only describe as a puppy pile.
+The Shaffer family and Bret's son, Jordan, slept with Raf, Jo and myself that night, all curled around each other in what I can only describe as a puppy pile.
 It was my first non-demon related nightmare I'd had in a long time and I wasn't the only one waking from it, Jordan was sitting wide eyed in the darkness and I pulled him on top of me to soothe his fears.
 I don't know if it was his nightmare or mine, but I suspected it was his.

 Elena came by early and had breakfast with us.
 She walked with me to Auto's garage where I found the old man sitting down in Betty's desk looking over my schedule.
 He smiled once he saw me.
 "You are going to have to adjust this schedule of yours.
 There are things you need to do at specific times."